MichaelsPlayground/FirebaseUiTutorial/readme.md

 Note: maybe you have noticed that there is no ListView choice, but FirebaseUi does not offer an implementation (helper) for that.

 ### list recent user messages in RecyclerView

+The functionality is identical to the Realtime Firebase's implementation.

 ###